 Certain courses may also have fees attached.
 See individual course descriptions to determine whether a course fee is applicable.

-Tuition for courses taken during summer and mini-sessions will be assessed at the appropriate credit-hour rate for each course.
-A $12 assessment fee, a $7 transcript fee, a $5 per credit hour instructional support fee, a $10 per credit hour strategic facilities initiative fee, a $130 technology fee, a $10 technology equipment fee, a $2 per credit hour student communication fee, a $2 per credit hour student support fee, and a $2 per credit hour Health and Wellness fee are also assessed each summer and mini-session.
+Tuition for courses taken during summer will be assessed at the appropriate credit-hour rate for each course.
+A $12 assessment fee, a $7 transcript fee, a $5 per credit hour instructional support fee, a $10 per credit hour strategic facilities initiative fee, a $130 technology fee, a $10 technology equipment fee, a $2 per credit hour student communication fee, a $2 per credit hour student support fee, and a $3 per credit hour Health and Wellness fee are also assessed each summer.

-Tuition, fees, and one-fourth of the room and board charges for on campus students are due and payable prior to the beginning of each term.
+Tuition, fees, and a minimum of one-fourth of the room and board charges for on campus students are due and payable prior to the start of each term.
 The balance of room and board charges may be paid in three monthly installments.
-An alternative payment plan is offered via the web site: http://stuaccts.atu.edu.
-Meal plans without board must be paid prior to the beginning of each term.
+For information about payment plans and full payments online, go to: http://stuaccts.atu.edu.
+Meal plans without board must be paid prior to the start of each term.

 |Instructional support fee (per credit hour)||5||5|